pdxgx/neoepiscope-paper/README.md

-neoepiscope benchmarking
+Reproducing results from neoepiscope paper
 -----

-This repository holds scripts and instructions for reproducing the benchmarking for [neoepiscope](https://github.com/ohsu-comp-bio/neoepiscope) as described in our manuscript [1].
+This repository holds scripts and instructions for reproducing the benchmarking for [neoepiscope](https://github.com/ohsu-comp-bio/neoepiscope) as described in our [manuscript]().

 ----